edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

             # The rest of the Section type
           }

-    You'll need to store section paths, calculate and compare checksums, and update objects conditionally based on the outcome of those comparisons.
+    You'll also need to store your unique identifier, calculate and compare checksums, and update objects conditionally based on the outcome of those comparisons.

 Create and store embeddings